-N 20 NOVEMBER 2012, the Secretariat for the Bishops’ Committee on the Liturgy wrote that songs replacing the assigned Entrance Chant require no approval.
-This statement contradicts §48 of the “American” GIRM which specifically requires 1 approval by the bishops’ conference or diocesan bishop for any substitute songs.
+N 20 November 2012, the Secretariat for the Bishops’ Committee on the Liturgy wrote that songs replacing the assigned Entrance Chant require no approval.
+This statement contradicts §48 of the “American” GIRM which specifically and explicitly requires 1 approval by the bishops’ conference or diocesan bishop for any substitute songs.
 It also contradicts the “Universal” GIRM, which says:

 48. For the Entrance Chant, one could use either the antiphon with its psalm as found in the Roman Gradual or in the Simple Gradual, or another chant—congruent with the theme of the sacred action, day, or time—whose text has been approved by the Conference of Bishops.
 (SOURCE)